 If your condition is severe or doesn’t improve with treatment, they may recommend carpal tunnel release surgery to relieve pressure on your median nerve.

-The expert surgeons at Texas Orthopaedic Associates, LLP, specialize in treating carpal tunnel syndrome.
+The expert surgeons at Texas Orthopaedic Associates, specialize in treating carpal tunnel syndrome.
 They offer the most advanced techniques, including minimally invasive endoscopic carpal tunnel release surgery.

 This procedure is similar to open surgery for carpal tunnel release, but requires a much smaller incision.
-Your surgeon at Texas Orthopaedic Associates, LLP, uses an endoscope, which is a long, thin instrument with a camera at the end.
+Your surgeon at Texas Orthopaedic Associates, uses an endoscope, which is a long, thin instrument with a camera at the end.

 The endoscope allows your surgeon to divide the ligament on top of your carpal tunnel with miniature tools.
 This relieves pressure on the median nerve without the need for a large incision.

-To learn more about your options for carpal tunnel syndrome treatment, call Texas Orthopaedic Associates, LLP, or book an appointment online today.
+To learn more about your options for carpal tunnel syndrome treatment, call Texas Orthopaedic Associates, or book an appointment online today.